Mohit-007/E-COMMERCE-APPLICATION-V-2/README.md

 # E-COMMERCE-APPLICATION-V-2
-It is second version of application
-It is live version of application
-It is a Full Stack Web App containing api and server side rendered website
+It is a Full Stack Web App containing api and server side rendered website for online purchasing of food items It is live version of application

 # DEPLOYMENT SERVER